 Influenced by a waste-not-want-not upbringing, I urge you to ‘make do’ with the newspapers I use to create fine art collages with a chigiri-e technique and wabi-sabi aesthetic.
 Considering the amount of trees cut daily to produce newspaper, it is my mission to elevate this lowly product, and the viewers appreciation of natural resources, to match the stature of the trees by slowly layering little bits of paper into big art.
 My up-cycled art honours the death of the trees used to create it and celebrates life in all its forms.
 Find a tree to hug and listen to the heartbeat of the earth beneath its bark.

 Partial Artist Bio

 and The Paper Artist Collective (UK).
 Her work has been seen in solo exhibitions and group exhibitions in numerous galleries in Nova Scotia, Vancouver, BC and Montreal, QC.
-She has been featured in the Metro Star, Chronicle Herald, The Coast Magazine and on Global Halifax News Morning.
+She has been featured in Kolaj Magazine, Murze Magazine, The Chronicle Herald, The Coast Magazine and on Global Halifax News Morning.

 Little bits of paper; BIG art!
-3115 Veith Street, Suite 304, Halifax, NS
+3883 Kencrest Ave., Halifax, NS